traa/crossesandzeroes/README.md

 crossesandzeroes
 ================
-Implementation of this truly legendary game for Innovation Group with Express.js and Socket.IO
+Implementation of this truly legendary game for Innovation Group with Express.js and Socket.IO.

+No database, instead of it app uses sample database wrapper, so if you want to switch, just tweak this wrapper.

 Installation:
 -------------